Vaseemes/azrouter_HA/README.md

 ```

-The boiler temperature reading and power that is going to the boiler is now ready to use in HA.<br>
+The boiler temperature reading and power that is going to the boiler are now ready to use in HA.<br>
 But if you want to measure consumption/production from/to the grid you also need to create template sensors and helpers.
 Here is the idea of the code for template sensors you can use:

 ```